 - All vehicles must comply with the conditions of entry.

-- A photo which clearly displays your vehicle as it will be shown on the day must be submitted with your entry form.
-Additional photographs may be requested by the Organisers.
+- At least three photos which clearly displays your vehicle as it will be shown on the day must be submitted with your entry form.

 - Vehicles must be presented for judging at the National Motor Museum, Birdwood in the allocated judging area.
 Drivers/riders must stay with their vehicle until judging is completed.